 The Complexity of our Physical Existence

-If you carefully examine your life, you can easily observe that our human existence is complicated, many sided, with numerous subtle connections both within us and around us.
+If you carefully examine your life, you can easily observe that our human existence is complicated, many sided, with numerous subtle connections both within us and around us, extending widely into time and space,.

-We spend most of our time trying to manage the bewildering challenges of our lives in terms of health, work, relationship, creativity or spirituality, and our interaction with different changing environments and shifting social circumstances.
-The new information technology adds yet more demands and expectations.
+We spend most of our time trying to manage the bewildering challenges of our lives in terms of health, work, relationship, creativity or spirituality, and our interaction with different fenvironments and shifting social circumstances.
+The new information technology adds yet more demands and expectations that put pressure and stress on our nervous systems.
 Sometimes we fail and end up in disease, suffering, conflict or illusion.
-Some people lose control of their lives altogether and come under the domination of others.
+Some people lose control of their lives and come under the domination of others.

 We are not simply homogenous entities, but a network of forces and actions, reaching ultimately to the entire universe.
 Just think of our human body with its array of sense organs, motor organs, internal organs, physiological systems, tissues and fluids, extending to billions of cells.
 The body has its own organic nature, unique energy pattern, and complex biological needs like food, drink, exercise, security and reproduction such as Ayurveda addresses.